Ali Shallal al-Qaisi: Detaining and torture

 Al-Qaisi was detained following his protesting of the invasion.
 He had collaborated with the press headquarters in Baghdad to reveal the human rights abuses being committed by the occupying forces.

 His home was raided and he was arrested by American forces, and was then transported to a local interrogation centre, where he was asked to provide names of people who could be a threat.
 As he was uninvolved with any militias or government forces, he was unable to provide names and he was taken to Abu Ghraib, after being told he would be in a place where "even dogs couldn't live."

 When he arrived, he was ordered to undress, and after refusing to remove his underwear he was forcibly stripped.
 Removing all clothes off prisoners at Abu Ghraib was a common form of sexual humiliation and dehumanisation of victims.

 He was bound, beaten severely and forced to crawl to the top of stairs.
 He described the ordeal as feeling like "several hours."

 Upon reaching the top he had a pistol held to his head while the recording of the word "اعدام" (execution) was repeatedly played.
 He was also smeared with excreta, and his head was almost always covered in a dark hood.
 Al-Qaisi was made to spend the night in a "stress position," and after the first night he claims to have completely lost track of the time.

 He was tortured by having cold water dumped on him and sexually abused by having guns pushed into his lower regions.
 In some cases a broken broom handle was used to mutilate his genitalia, which required surgical attention.
 He was denied food for three days and was constantly blasted with loud music.
-He had cold water spilled on him during December while completely exposed.
+He had cold water poured on him during December while completely exposed.
 Al-Qaisi says he got so exhausted that he could’ve gone to sleep standing up if the guards hadn't stopped him.